+Many believe the California Bar exam is hard to pass because the Performance Test does not test substantive law.
+Instead, the Performance Test focused on a set of skills.
 The California bar exam is offered over two days every February and July.
 The written portion of the examination takes place on the first day.
 The MBE portion is administered on the second day.

 The State Bar's Committee of Bar Examiners is responsible for developing, administering and grading the California Bar Examination.
 The Attorneys' Examination is open to attorneys who have been admitted to the active practice of law and are in good standing for at least four years in another U.S. jurisdiction,

 After passing the bar exam, applicants must take the Attorney Oath and submitted their oath card to the State Bar before becoming eligible to practice law in California.
 After submitting the oath card to the State Bar, the attorney's names will appear on the State Bar roll of licensed attorneys accessible on the State Bar website.

 A new law in California recently raised the fees attorneys are required to pay the State Bar of California by 27 percent, the first such increase in two decades.
 After the increase, how much does it now cost to take the California bar?
 As of 2020, the fee to sit for the California bar for non-attorney applicants is $860.

 The 2020 State Bar annual fees are due February 3, 2020.
 Late payments will incur penalties.
 The late payment penalties is $100 for active fee owed and $30 for the inactive fee owed.